MSPB Services for Suspension, Demotion, or Termination Complaints

 Whistleblower Reprisal Complaints

-It is the policy of the federal government to encourage employees to notify federal representatives or certain designated persons regarding unlawful conduct or practices by the employer.
+It is the federal government’s policy to encourage employees to notify federal representatives or certain designated persons regarding unlawful conduct or practices by the employer.

 If an agency takes certain employment actions against you for making such a complaint, you may be entitled to relief.
 You are protected if disclosures are made to the Office of Special Counsel, the agency’s Inspector General or a designated person, or if such disclosures are not prohibited by law.